 The newest internet based magazine of both Historical Fiction & Historical Nonfiction.
 H & F also publishes reviews of historical works.
 H & F was founded with the idea of publishing Historical Fiction & Historical Nonfiction in long-form.
 The maximum length of the pieces that we publish is 25,000 words.

 Charles Rector was a 1987 Honors Graduate in History/Political Science at Arkansas Tech University.
 While at ATU, he was also a member of the staff of the school literary magazine, Nebo, reaching the position of Associate Editor.
-He earned a Master of Arts degree at the University of Arkansas in 1990 with a 199 page Master's Thesis entitled "The Arkansas Confederate Field Artillery During the American Civil War, 1861-1865."
+During the years 1987-1995, he was a graduate student in History at the University of Arkansas.
+There, he earned a Master of Arts degree in 1990 with a 199 page Master's Thesis entitled "The Arkansas Confederate Field Artillery During the American Civil War, 1861-1865."
+Later, during 1997-2000, he was a graduate student in the Public History program at the University of Arkansas at Little Rock.
 While pursuing his education he won a number of awards for his original historical research and writing.
 He has since written for a wide variety of publications, mostly on the Internet including the Frontier Tales webzine.
 Since 2014, he has also been editor of the fanzine Fornax

 Andrew J. Hogan